jutunen/custom-menu-wrapper/README.md

 ## Usage
 - create a menu heading container by assigning a heading class to it
 - create menu item containers by assigning item classes to them
-- add style to container classes
+- add style to classes
 - add content inside the containers
 - wrap the containers inside a custom menu component
 - dispatch menuClose events from within the menu items if necessary